 Several laws which often concern gamblers, such as the Unlawful Internet Gambling Enforcement Act and the Federal Wire Act, do not prohibit player access online.
 Rather, these laws target financial processors and domestic gambling operations that accept unlawful wagers over telephone, Internet, etc.

 Again, these laws do not in any way, shape, or form target individual players themselves, so you are not committing any federal crime when you gamble for real-money online.

 Official Washington Gambling Laws And Statutes

-Players who are looking for in depth access to the state’s gambling laws and statutes can visit this site: Washington State Legislature Official Website.
-You will find all of the gambling laws for Washington in their official formats.
+Players who are looking for in-depth access to the state’s gambling laws and statutes can visit the Washington State Legislature official website.
+You will find all of the gambling laws for Washington through this portal.

-**Players who are seeking legal advice or professional interpretation of any law or statute should contact a lawyer.
+**Disclaimer: Players who are seeking legal advice or professional interpretation of any law or statute should contact a lawyer.
 This site is for informational purposes only, created by experienced online gambling consultants.
-We do not hold any type of law degree or certification, and we are not formally trained in any area of the law.
-We do not provide legal advice or professional legal interpretations.
+We do not provide legal gambling advice and insist that you follow all local gambling mandates.